kubernetes-sigs/lws/site/content/en/docs/overview/_index.md

 ## Disaggregated Inference with DisaggregatedSet

-For workloads that require separating inference phases (e.g., prefill and decode), LWS provides the **DisaggregatedSet** controller.
+For workloads that require separating inference phases (e.g., prefill and decode), LWS provides the **DisaggregatedSet** operator.
 DisaggregatedSet builds on LeaderWorkerSet to add advanced disaggregated workload deployment, with support for coordinated rollouts and failure handling.

 Key features of DisaggregatedSet include: